nkaurelien/momopay/Readme.md

 ## Description

-A packages for mobile money payment in Cameroun. <br> Only [Mtn Cameroun](https://mtn.cm/MoMo/) is supported
+A packages for mobile money payment in Cameroun. <br> Only [Mtn Cameroon](https://mtn.cm/MoMo/) is supported

+:stop_sign: **please wait for the first stable release before use this package**

 ## Installation